A spectacular 4-day itinerary in the sierra Gorda Queretaro

 BUCARELI MISSION

-One of the main important elements to represent this profound connection is the “mestizo Baroque” style of the facades which shows the significant indigenous influence.
+One of the most important elements to represent this profound connection is the “mestizo Baroque” style of the facades, which shows the significant indigenous influence.

 The Old Mission of Bucareli is my favorite among the 5 (I have actually seen 3 of them) because of its unusual location in the heart of a semi-desert region surrounded by soft barren hills and dry land.
 You feel like you are in an old Western movie.

-After a visit inside Bucareli Mission and the small town nearby, we went down those houses that you can see from the above picture.
-It’s a nice small resort where you rent one of the cabañas and enjoy rich meals and many activities they organize for you.
+After visiting the Bucarelli Mission and the nearby small town, we went to the houses shown in the picture above.
+It’s a nice, small resort where you can rent a cabaña and enjoy rich meals, along with many activities they organize for you.
 It would be a great opportunity to enjoy this magical place and the surreal atmosphere fully.

 CUATRO PALOS LOOKOUT